 There are little accomodation in Nazran and Magas.
 Most of the tourists choose to stay in Vladikavkaz, only 30 kilometers drive from there.

 In the border zone there are very little sleeping options.
 You can camp but make sure to ask if you are nearby a village or someone’s home.
-If you’re lucky some locals will offer to host you.
+If you’re lucky some locals might offer to host you.

 Safety